Astana Anyar bombing: Investigation

 In aftermath of the attack, Detachment 88 and Gegana Squad (Bomb Disposal Unit) of the Mobile Brigade Corps (Brimob) were sent to the attack site.
-The teams discovered shrapnel and the attackers' body fragments at the location.
+The teams discovered shrapnel and the attacker’s body fragments at the location.
 Additionally, authorities disposed of remaining explosives on the scene, creating a second controlled explosion at approximately 10:45 AM.
 The BNPT issued a statement which speculated that the perpetrator was likely driven by anti-police sentiment, and was likely affiliated to an ISIS network.

 The explosive used by the perpetrator found to be TATP loaded in the perpetrator 's backpack.
 It was still unknown what kind of device used to carry the bomb, either a pressure cooker bomb or "Tupperware bomb" developed by Islamic State.
 Later investigation found that the device used by the perpetrator was a pair of pressure cooker bombs, but only one exploded.
 Another one was thrown away out from the perpetrator body.

 The perpetrator's motorcycle was found and secured by the police.
 On the motorcycle, a statement written by the perpetrator was found, which stated his hatred of the Indonesian government and police.
 In particular, he resented the newly passed 2022 Bill of Indonesian Criminal Code and branding the law as a "shirk and kafir"-made product.
 The statement also included a quotation quoted from the Qur'an to attack the infidels.
 A sticker of the Islamic State's black standard was also discovered on the motorcycle.
 A "1515" mark were also found in his motorcycle.
 As revealed by Soyan Tsauri, a former terrorist-turned-terrorist observer, the mark is known as secret communicating identity of a cell belonged to the Jamaah Ansharut Daulah.
 Al Chaidar, Malikussaleh University lecturer and Islamic terrorism expert, suspected the perpetrator came from the Jamaah Ansharut Daulah member.

 A dozen of handwritten protest pamphlets condemning the passage of the 2022 Indonesian Criminal Code authored by the perpetrator were discovered and secured by the police.

 Detachment 88 launched a raid to the perpetrator's home.

 Investigators pursued his terror network.
 BNPT also investigated a group that aided the perpetrator and his terror network.
 18 witnesses including from the perpetrator's family were summoned by the Police for interrogation.